M Search · Compensation Intelligence Report

 ·Happy / not actively looking

-·Recently promoted or just took new role
+·Recently promoted or just started a new role

 Recruiter Passes — Most Common Triggers